 The minimum sales needed to print for a Campaign’s first batch is usually a small number, often as low as five.
 This number appears in the profit estimator, just after you create your design.

 However, you can remove your print minimum after your first successful batch.
 This means that your design will go to print even if you only sell 1 product.
-For more detailed information on removing your print minimum, check out this article.
+For more detailed information, check out Removing Your Print Minimum.

 All product styles and colors will contribute to the overall minimum sales needed to print.
-For example, if your Campaign sells both women’s slouchy tanks and premium unisex tees, the collective number sold will contribute to reaching your minimum sales.
+For example, if your Campaign sells both Women’s Slouchy Tanks and Premium Unisex Tees, the collective number of tanks and tees sold will contribute to reaching your minimum sales.

 What happens if my Campaign doesn’t reach the sales minimum needed to print?